onechrisjones/BaibelApp/README.md

 1. Create a `static` directory in the root of the project.

-2. Make sure there is an empty directory called 'raw' at `android/app/src/main/res`
+2. Make sure there is an empty directory called `raw` at `android/app/src/main/res`

-3. Copy your listen and read files into the 'static' directory made in step 1.
-(The structure should look like the following)
+3. Copy your listen and read files into the `static` directory made in **Step 1**.
+(The structure should resemble below)

 <img src="./img/dir.png" width="200" alt="Dir">

 3. At the root of the project, run the compilation script. `node generate-app-data.js`.
-If you have issues running, our node version is `12.15.0`...
-A newer version *might* break things.
-This script will move the stuff from the 'static' directory, and put things into the proper directories and formats to be consumed by the app.
+*If you have issues running, our node version is `12.15.0`...
+A newer version *might* break things. `node generate-app-data.js` moves the stuff from the 'static' directory, and puts things into the proper directories used by the app.**

-4. Check the 'raw' directory you made in step 2... it should have media files in it now.
+4. Check the `raw` directory you made in **Step 2**... it should have media files in it now.

-5. Now, time to build an APK or run the app for development.
+5. Now, time to *build an APK** or *run the app for development* in something like Android Studio.

-## To Generate an APK
+### To Build an APK

-1. Ensure you have latest version of android studio installed.
+1. Make sure you have (latest version?)
+Android Studio installed.
 2. Navigate into the `android` folder.
 3. Run `./gradlew assembleRelease`.
-The APK will exist in the following folder.
+The APK will be generated, and placed in the following folder:

 <img src="./img/apk.png" width="200" alt="APK">